cryancampbell/duke-bio490s/syllabus.md

 ## Diversity
 As an instructor I will endeavor to promote diversity of all kinds in this course and in the greater University commmunity as a whole.
-This includes, but is not limited to, the selection of photos for my teaching slides, the intentional usage of "they" as a third-person singular pronoun (so as not to assume gender) and the identifcation of outstanding scientists who are not white, cis-gendered, heterosexual men.
-I will bring up these issues in class as often as is appropriate to the material, and will always be open to dicussing them outside of class.
+This includes, but is not limited to, the selection of photos for my teaching slides, the intentional usage of "they" as a third-person singular pronoun (so as not to assume gender) and the identification of outstanding scientists who are not white, cis-gendered, heterosexual men.
+I will bring up these issues in class as often as is appropriate to the material and will always be open to dicussing them outside of class.